“Comfortable, tranquil and serene” is this Herefordshire home

 Price per room, per night based on two sharing, including breakfast

 Upper Buckton B&B is ten miles to the west of Ludlow, in a rural part of Herefordshire but convenient for the Shropshire Hills and Wales.
-Ludlow is a beautiful town, with a magnificent castle, interesting shops and plenty of restaurants, as well as a great market (Monday, Wednesday, Friday and Saturday.
+Ludlow is a beautiful town, with a magnificent castle, interesting shops and plenty of restaurants, as well as a great market (Monday, Wednesday, Friday and Saturday and Sunday.)
 The area is known for black-and-white half-timbered villages, built in the era of wool wealth and lovingly preserved.
-Upper Buckton’s heated boot room - and excellent picnics - make it a great place for active travellers.
-Walkers can choose from the Herefordshire trail that runs right past the property or the Offa’s Dyke path, three miles away in Wales, while it’s only a 25-minute drive to the Brecon Beacons.
+Upper Buckton’s heated boot room and secure bike storage make it a great place for active travellers.
+Walkers can choose from the Herefordshire trail that runs right past the property or the Offa’s Dyke path, three miles away in Wales, while it’s only a 50-minute drive to the Brecon Beacons.
 There are great cycle trails threading through the countryside and the River Wye provides canoes and paddle boards for hire.

 Jonathan and Mary Berry

-- Bio : Your hosts here are Jonathan and Mary Berry, who share the property with their daughter, Olivia, two Labradors, two cats and two pheasants.
-After starting life as a primary school teacher Jonathan had a career in publishing.
-Mary shares not only her name with another certain famous cook but also her skills.
-The breakfasts and dinners at Upper Buckton are superb.
+- Bio : Your hosts are Jonathan and Mary Berry, who share the property with their daughter, Olivia, son Alex, two Labradors, two cats and four hens.
+Before starting life as a primary school teacher, Jonathan had a career in publishing.
+Mary, a legal secretary by training, shares not only her name with another certain famous cook but also her skills.
+The breakfasts at Upper Buckton are superb.